|

 for insurance.
 I really wished I'd worn Cathy's raincoat.

-We boarded one of the larger boats for the trip to Explornapo Lodge.
+We boarded one of the larger boats for the trip to Explorama Lodge.
 Less

-than halfway through the 1 3/4 hour trip the rain begain.
+than halfway through the 1 3/4 hour trip the rain began.
 We put down the

 side curtains and many of us slept for much of the trip.
 It was pouring by